Burn Notice Characters

 Burn Notice TV character Lucio Velasquez played by Gonzalo Menendez, photo

 A 'finder of victims' for A kidnapping ring run by Reyes.
 He was tailed to a drop-off point by MW and Fiona then captured by them.
 They blackmailed him into agreeing to help them extract one of their clients from Reyes' undisclosed site.
 He introduced Sam as a disgruntled chauffer for a wealthy, and prissy Fiona who was then able to gain knowledge of where the victims were held.
 Sam and Fiona was able to extract the client while M 'negotiated' with Reyes.
-Current location: At large.

 Seen in episodes: 9